 Embryos can be frozen at the pronuclear stage (one cell), or at any stage after that up to and including the blastocyst stage (5-7 days after fertilization).
 Different cryoprotectants and freezing solutions and protocols are used for different stages of embryo development.
 Many IVF clinics freeze their embryos at the blastocyst stage

-Sperm freezing also known as cryopreservation or semen banking is a technique of preserving sperms by freezing and storing in liquid nitrogen at the temperature of -196⁰C that is useful on a later date for fertilizing an egg.
+Sperm freezing is also known as cryopreservation or semen banking is a technique of preserving sperms by freezing and storing in liquid nitrogen at the temperature of -196⁰C that is used on a later date for fertilizing an egg.

 Sperm freezing is useful if:

 - you have a condition or are facing medical treatment for a condition, that may affect your fertility

 - you are about to have a vasectomy

 - you have a low sperm count or the quality of your sperm is deteriorating

 - you have difficulty producing a sample on the day of fertility treatment

 - you are at risk of injury or death (eg: you’re a member of the Armed Forces who is being deployed to a war zone)

 Procedure before you store sperm

 - You need to go through careful screening for HIV, HBV, HCV, etc. to avoid chances of infection.